pgregory/tumbleweed/README.markdown

    created.
 MetaClasses support class methods and data.
  * Extend the basic language class hierarchy to support method categories.
+ * Replace the memory management with a simple mark/sweep garbage collection scheme.
+ * Various optimisations to the language interpreter to improve message throughput.

 Building and Getting Started
 ----------------------------